Assessment in basic education

 Evaluation of work

-The assessment of behavior is based on the goals set in the Hollola municipality's curriculum, which reflect the school's operating methods and rules of order.
-The evaluation takes into account the age of the students and the educational goals of the school.
-The grade for behavior is given separately and does not affect the grades of subjects.
-If necessary, the special needs related to the student's behavior are recorded in the learning plan or in the personal teaching organization plan (HOJKS), so that they can be taken into account in the planning and implementation of the behavior assessment.
-The goals and criteria for behavior can be found in the appendix of the curriculum.
+The assessment of behavior is based on the goals set in the Hollola municipality curriculum, which reflect the school's operating methods and rules of procedure.
+The assessment takes into account the age of the students and the school's educational goals.
+The grade for behavior is given separately and does not affect the grades for the subjects.
+If necessary, the student's special needs related to behavior are recorded in the plan for implementing student-specific support so that they can be taken into account in the assessment of behavior.
+The goals and criteria for behavior in Hollola are as follows.

 The goal is for the student to: